- Chart

 Market Risk

-SRS is best suited for active traders with a short-term investment horizon.
-It is not appropriate for long-term investors or those seeking passive index exposure.
+SRS is best suited for active traders and short-term speculators.
+It is generally not recommended for long-term investors or those seeking to passively track market performance.

 Summary